issaceee/study-vault/Quote Compendium.md

 - Identity constructed through negation →  constructs a fragile denial of the suffering of the woman that paradoxically reveals its presence →  the woman’s selfhood exists in what is refused articulation; silence becomes a mode of resistance rather than absence
 - consistent repetition of “not” in the last lines of the poem, creates a rhythmic, insistent pulse, that seems to overshadow that of the superficial rhyme scheme of the petrarchan sonnet that masks the artist’s devouring impulses.
 - [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]; [[*Form, Experiment, Genre]]

+### Context
+- Lyric poem by a woman writer operating within a male-coded Petrarchan tradition → inherited form structures a gaze that precedes and constrains female subjectivity.
+- Compression of lyric form leaves no narrative space for dialogue, correction, or self-revision → resistance must occur at the level of grammar and negation rather than speech.
+- Circulation within print culture foregrounds visibility over voice → being seen does not entail being known.

 #### Main Points
 - adoption of petrarchan sonnet form to hollow it out from within (initially appears harmonious, yet grammar undermines harmony) [[*Form, Experiment, Genre]]
 - demonstrates how an inherited form can be used against itself [[*Form, Experiment, Genre]]
 - allows for a construction of a feminine self that is autonomous in the absence of the male --> one that refuses to speak and refuses a voice [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]], [[1.
 AUTHORITY & ITS PERFORMANCE]]

 ## Mary Elizabeth Braddon — *At Chrighton Abbey*